Drone mapping for every type of construction project

 The team found a solution by building GCPs made of concrete which finally enabled them to obtain the measurements and to be confident in their accuracy.
 The process of building and measuring GCPs lasted three weeks – yet once the GCPs were in place, it only took three days to fly and collect images of the whole area.
 The large number of images took the team a week to process with Pix4D.

 Because the GCPs marking process proved so challenging, STRABAG decided to search for a more time-efficient solution and recently trialed PPK-Direct Georeferencing system with their drones.
 “This GPS system is in great compatibility with Pix4D software.
 We tested it, and we got very good results.
 You don’t have to compute calibration on Pix4D anymore.
-You have GPS information embedded in the image file with an accuracy of better than 2 centimeters.
+You have GPS information embedded in the image file with an accuracy of better than two centimeters.
 We can then reduce our GCPs and in the future save a significant amount of time.
-For instance, on this project&mdash we would not need 100 GCPs anymore but only 20,” explains Thomas.
+For instance, on this project - we would not need 100 GCPs anymore but only 20,” explains Thomas.

 Different projects, a single tool